octaviofilipepereira/Gemini-MyNanoBanana/README.md

 3. Insert the Gemini API key into the file created above:
 GEMINI_API_KEY="API_KEY"

-4. Download ai_image_generator.py and place it in the same location as the ".env" file:
+4. Download ai_image_generator.py and place it in the same location as the ".env" file;

 5. Run ai_image_generator.py